a2stuff/a2d/res/notes/testplan.md

 # Disk Copy

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 File > Quit.
-Special > Disk Copy....
+Special > Copy Disk....
 Ensure drive list is correct.

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Press Escape key.
 Verify that menu keyboard mode starts.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Press Open-Apple Q. Verify that DeskTop launches.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Press Solid-Apple Q. Verify that DeskTop launches.

 * Launch DeskTop.
-Special > Disk Copy.
+Special > Copy Disk.
 Copy a disk with more than 999 blocks.
 Verify thousands separators are shown in block counts.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Copy a 32MB disk image using Quick Copy (the default mode).
 Verify that the screen is not garbled, and that the copy is successful.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Copy a 32MB disk image using Disk Copy (the other mode).
 Verify that the screen is not garbled, and that the copy is successful.

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Make a device selection (using mouse or keyboard) but don't click OK.
 Open the menu (using mouse or keyboard) but dismiss it.
 Verify that source device wasn't accepted.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a drive using the mouse or keyboard, but don't click OK.
 Double-click the same drive.
 Verify that it was accepted, and that a prompt for an appropriate destination drive was shown.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a drive using the mouse or keyboard, but don't click OK.
 Double-click a different drive.
 Verify that it was accepted, and that a prompt for an appropriate destination drive was shown.

 * Rename the DISK.COPY file to something else.
 Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that an alert is shown.
 Cancel the alert.
 Verify that DeskTop continues to run.
 * Launch DeskTop.
 Eject the boot volume.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that an alert is shown.
 Cancel the alert.
 Verify that DeskTop continues to run.
 * Launch DeskTop.
 Eject the boot volume.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that an alert is shown.
 Re-insert the boot volume.
 Click OK in the alert.
 Verify that Disk Copy starts.
 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that Disk Copy starts.
 * Launch DeskTop.
 Open and position a window.
-Special > Disk Copy....
+Special > Copy Disk....
 File > Quit.
 Verify that DeskTop restores the window.
 * On a IIgs, go to Control Panel, check RGB Color.
 Verify that the display shows in color.
-Special > Disk Copy....
+Special > Copy Disk....
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that the display remains in color.
 * On a IIgs, go to Control Panel, uncheck RGB Color.
 Verify that the display shows in monochrome.
-Special > Disk Copy....
+Special > Copy Disk....
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that the display resets to monochrome.

 * Configure a system with a RAMDisk in Slot 3, e.g. using RAM.DRV.SYSTEM or RAMAUX.SYSTEM.
 Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that the RAMDisk appears.
 * Configure a system with 8 or fewer drives.
 Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that the scrollbar is inactive.
 * Configure a system with 9 or more drives.
 Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that the scrollbar is active.

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that ProDOS disk names in the device list have adjusted case (e.g. "Volume" not "VOLUME").
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that Pascal disk names in the device list do not have adjusted case (e.g. "TGP:" not "Tgp:").
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that DOS 3.3 disk names in the device list appear as "DOS 3.3 Sn, Dn" and do not have adjusted case.

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a ProDOS disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name has adjusted case (e.g. "Volume" not "VOLUME").
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a Pascal disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name does not have adjusted case (e.g. "TGP:" not "Tgp:").
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a DOS 3.3 disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, no volume name appears on the "Source" line.

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a ProDOS disk as a destination disk.
 Verify that in the "Do you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME"), and the name is quoted.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a Pascal disk as a destination disk.
 Verify that in the "Do you want to erase ...?" dialog that the name does not have adjusted case (e.g. "TGP:" not "Tgp:"), and the name is quoted.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a DOS 3.3 disk as a destination disk.
 Verify that in the "Do you want to erase ...?" dialog that the prompt describes the disk using slot and drive, and is not quoted.

 * Configure Virtual II with two Omnidisks formatted as ProDOS volumes mounted.
 Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select the Omnidisks as Source and Destination.
 Verify that after being prompted to insert the source and destination disks, a "Do you want to erase ...?" confirmation prompt is shown.

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that the OK button is disabled.
 Select an item in the list with the keyboard.
 Verify that the OK button enables.
 Click in the blank space in the list below the items.
 Verify that the OK button disables.
 Click an item in the list.
 Verify that the OK button enables.
 Click OK to specify a source disk.
 Verify that the OK button disables.
 Repeat the above cases when selecting the destination disk.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a source disk.
 Verify that the OK button enables.
 Click Read Drives.
 Verify that the OK button disables.
 Select a source disk then click OK.
 Click OK.
 Select a destination disk.
 Click Read Drives.
 Verify that the OK button disables.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a source disk and a destination disk.
 Cancel the copy.
 Verify that the OK button is disabled.
 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a source disk and a destination disk.
 Allow the copy to complete.
 Verify that the OK button is disabled.

 * Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Select a source disk and a destination disk.
 Allow the copy to start, but eject the destination disk in the middle of the copy.
 Verify that block write errors are shown (with alert sounds).

 * Configure a system with two drives capable of holding the same capacity non-140k disk (e.g. two 800k or 32MB drives).
 Start with a disk in first drive, but with the second drive empty.
 Launch DeskTop.
-Special > Disk Copy....
+Special > Copy Disk....
 Verify that the second drive shows "Unknown" in the source drive list.
 Select the first drive and click OK.
 Verify that the second drive does not appear in the destination drive list.
 Place a disk in the second drive.
 Click Read Drives.
 Verify that the second drive now appears with the correct name in the source drive list.
 Select the first drive and click OK.
 Verify that the second drive now appears in the destination drive list.

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.
 * Launch Shortcuts.
 Trigger an alert with only OK (e.g. running a shortcut that only works in DeskTop, like a DA).
 Verify that Escape key closes alert.
 * Launch DeskTop.
-Run Special > Disk Copy.
+Run Special > Copy Disk.
 Trigger an alert with only OK (e.g. let a copy complete successfully).
 Verify that Escape key closes alert.
 * Launch DeskTop.
 Select 3 files and drag them to another volume.
 Drag the same 3 files to the other volume again.
 When the alert with Yes/No/All buttons appears, mouse down on the Yes button, drag the cursor off the button, and release the mouse button.
 Verify that nothing happens.
 Click Yes to allow the copy to continue.
 Repeat for No and All.

 # File Picker